-Living in MelbourneiStockphoto
+Living in Melbourne?

-As we have already mentioned in our article on moving to Melbourne, living in Melbourne and its metropolitan area offers the advantages of a multi-cultural population and a high quality of life.
+As we have already mentioned in our article on moving to Melbourne, living in Melbourne, and its metropolitan area, offers the advantages of a multi-cultural population and a high quality of life.
 Expats can enjoy the city’s many green spaces, as well as plenty of leisure opportunities and a busy event calendar.

 History enthusiasts can explore the local heritage and various aspects of Melbourne’s past at the Melbourne Museum or on a walk dedicated to Victoria’s indigenous culture.
 Expatriates with kids, on the other hand, will be glad to hear that most children living in Melbourne are fans of the city’s aquarium and zoo.
-A visit to the Polly Woodside, a 19th-century tall ship, is also a highlight for lots of families.
+A trip to the Polly Woodside, a 19th-century tall ship, is also a highlight for lots of families.

 Obviously, in order to enjoy the advantages of living in Melbourne, foreign residents need to go house hunting first.
 Expats usually opt for two common strategies for finding a new home in Melbourne.

-If your schedule and financial resources allow it, you can go on a fact-finding trip and secure a house or apartment then.
-Alternatively, you can stay in temporary accommodation upon your arrival and look for a home during the first few weeks of your expat life.
+If your schedule, visa, and financial resources allow it, you can go on a fact-finding trip and secure a house or apartment.
+Alternatively, you can stay in temporary accommodation upon your arrival and look for a home during the first few weeks of your time in Melbourne.
 In both cases, you will be confronted with a fast-moving property market, a veritable housing boom, and fairly high rents.
 Renting in Melbourne can be an expensive pursuit, as average house rental prices rose 5.3% in twelve months between January 2015 and January 2016.
 However, renters will be happy to hear that there is no major shortage since apartment development is expanding rapidly.
 An abundance of new apartment complexes are currently being built inside and around Melbourne.

 Finding a New Home